combinatrix-ai/PromptTrail/src/prompttrail/agent/README.md

 In this library, an agent is defined as an executable control flow of a text generation session using LLMs, tools, and other functions.

 You can use the agent via CLI, API, etc. Therefore, you can build a chatbot on Agent, but you can also build any application that requires multiple-step text generation.
-If you're only building applications with single-turn text generation, you just need to use prompttrail.providers, which allows you to use LLMs with a simple API.
+If you're only building applications with single-turn text generation, you just need to use prompttrail.models, which allows you to use LLMs with a simple API.

 ## Introduction

-### `agent.template`
+### `agent.templates`

-`agent.template` is a library for building a template of a text generation session.
+`agent.templates` is a library for building a template of a text generation session.

 You can write how you would like to interact with the user, LLM, and functions in it.